-An example of when paragraph 5A may apply is where a family of UK nationals who are ordinarily resident in the UK left Wales to live in Spain prior to the end of the implementation period, with the parents going as workers and the children accompanying them.
-If the daughter returns to the UK aged 18 to enter HE before 31 December 2027, she may be eligible for support under paragraph 5A if she satisfies the relevant provisions.
+An example of when this category might be relevant is where a family of UK nationals who are ordinarily resident in the UK leaves Wales to live in Spain, with the parents going as workers and the children accompanying them.
+If the daughter returns to the UK aged 18 to enter HE, she may be eligible for support under paragraph 8 of schedule 1 if she satisfies the relevant provisions.

-Students who are settled in the UK and exercised a right of residence anywhere in the EEA or Switzerland prior to the end of the implementation period for a period in excess of three months then return to the UK and apply for support within three years of their return, should apply to the UK domicile that they were resident in before they left the UK, regardless of the domicile they are resident in once returned to the UK.
+Students who commenced their course in September 2009 or later who are settled in the UK and exercise a right of residence anywhere in the EEA or Switzerland for a period in excess of three months then return to the UK and apply for support within three years of their return, should apply to the UK domicile that they were resident in before they left the UK, regardless of the domicile they are resident in once returned to the UK.